mariocana/stockspend/README.md

 Built for [Stocklana](https://hackathons.solana.com/hackathons/stocklana) (Sept 11–18, 2026).

+**Live demo (devnet):** https://stockspend-production.up.railway.app · **Video:** VIDEO_URL

+Try it: connect Phantom in testnet mode, use the in-app faucets for TSLAx/AAPLx, deposit, then open `/merchant` and pay the QR from your phone.

 Deposit tokenized stocks (xStocks) as collateral, borrow USDC against them, and pay anywhere with Solana Pay — in one transaction.
 Your shares stay yours: no sale, no taxable event, no lost upside.